gityoav/pyg-sql/README.md

 # pyg-sql

-## installation
+## Intriduction

 * conda install from https://anaconda.org/yoavgit/pyg-sql
 * pip install from https://pypi.org/project/pyg-sql/

 pyg-sql creates sql_cursor (and its constructor, sql_table), a thin wrapper on sql-alchemy (sa.Table), providing three different functionailities:

-    - simplified create/filter/sort/access of a sql table
+* simplified create/filter/sort/access of a sql table
-    - maintainance of a table where records are unique per specified primary keys while we auto-archive old data
+* maintainance of a table where records are unique per specified primary keys while we auto-archive old data
-    - creation of a full no-sql like document-store
+* creation of a full no-sql like document-store

 pyg-sql "abandons" the relational part of SQL: we make using a *single* table extremely easy while forgo any multiple-tables-relations completely.